ben-baror/ben-baror/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm Ben.
-I love bridging storytelling, data, and visualization to make information clear and accessible.
+I love telling stories with data and visualising information in a clear and accessible way.

 ### 🌱 Here's how I got into it:<br>
 → Graduated with BA in Sound Engineering <br>